hixichen/caep.dev/secevent/README.md

 ## Standard Events Support

-The library provides supports for standard SETs.
+The library provides supports for standard SecEvents.
 As of now, the following standard events are supported:

 CAEP Events:
 - `token-claims-change`